samuelint/ai-likes-human/README.md

 - Some of these services can be replicated locally at a fraction of the cost.

 Let's try to fix that by creating a personal assistant running locally on user computer.

-## Roadmap

-- V0 - Foundation for what's next
-  - Easy to deploy - Installed as a regular app, IT JUST WORKS (no need to install third parties).
-Everything works out of the box (mac, windows, linux).
-Using the power of Tauri
-  - Access to Local LLM (LLamaCPP)
-  - Access to hosted LLM (OpenAI, Anthropic, Groq, etc...)
-  - Local Conversations history
-  - Local embedding
-  - Take computer screenshots as context
-  - Simple (do not look like a plane control board)
-  - Run LangGraph agents within the app.
-- V1
-  - **Curated** agents (only want usefull and working stuff)

 ## License